 Prepare the background

-Take care of what your attendees see at the background during your webinar.
+Take care of what your attendees see in the background during your webinar.
 Do not sit against a wall with small elements – flickering will happen as well.
 Choose a one-colour background.
-Make sure it corresponds to the business or brand style, if any.
+Make sure it corresponds to the business or brand style if any.
 For instance, if you business webinars, sitting close to the shelves full of books would be a better idea than making a presentation with the flower-dotted wallpapers on the background.

 1 day before the webinar